OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 2. In Word, close the task pane if it's already open.
 On the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.

-3. In the task pane, choose **Insert Paragraph** to ensure that there is a paragraph at the start of the document.
+3. In the task pane, choose the **Insert Paragraph** button to ensure that there is a paragraph at the start of the document.

-4. Within the document, select the phrase "Click-to-Run". *Be careful not to include the preceding or following space in the selection.*
+4. Within the document, select the phrase "Click-to-Run". *Be careful not to include the preceding space or following comma in the selection.*

 5. Choose the **Insert Abbreviation** button.
 Note that " (C2R)" is added.
 Note also that at the bottom of the document a new paragraph is added with the entire expanded text because the new string was added to the existing range.